-Improvement - Career Framework underpins and directs staff advancement with the Learning & Development policy and underpinning processes ensuring there is a framework for the identification and prioritisation of resources to support our 2020 strategy.
+Improvement - Career Framework underpins and directs staff advancement with the Learning & Development policy and underpinning processes approved and adopted to ensure there is a framework for the identification and prioritisation of resources to support our 2020 strategy.
 Educational Governance improvements are being led by the Capable Workforce Group (reporting to the Workforce Development Steering Group), which aims to bring key stakeholders together to take and organisational view of our dispersed training delivery model and advise on improvements to the identification, delivery and reporting on key development priorities.

-Planned Activities Include - Modelling activity to inform employee development requirements.
-Learning & Development infrastructure development.
-Career framework model developed to align and incorporate pathways for all clinical, operational and management requirements.
+Planned Activities Include - Modelling activity to inform employee development requirements is a current priority.
+Learning & Development infrastructure development is focusing on both the development of processes connecting personal development planning and access to learning delivery, and on the development of supporting IT systems for development activity recording and supporting online learning access.
+The career framework model will evolve to align and incorporate pathways for all clinical, operational and management requirements.

 The roll out of Turas Appraisal continues after its launch on 2nd April 2018 as replacement for the eKSF system.
-We are awaiting the next functionality update to allow the reporting of present organisational activity levels.
-The Turas Appraisal system is also designed to support the recording of Executive Performance Management and the first use of the system has commenced with the 2018/19 objective setting cycle.
+We are still awaiting the next national functionality update to allow the reporting of present organisational activity levels.
+The Turas Appraisal system now supports the recording of Executive Performance Management and the first use of the system is in process for the 2018/19 objective setting cycle.
 This is one element of Project Lift, the new national level Executive level talent management and succession planning framework, which launched at the end of May 2018.
-We will be engaging in the roll out of Project Lift through the use of new Values Based Recruitment and leadership development processes.
-At the service level, we will complete a leadership development needs assessment and progression of national board collaborative activity aligned to national NHS Scotland Leadership Framework will support new 2018/19 delivery arrangements.
+Engagement in the roll out of Project Lift has been undertaken at Executive and Senior Leadership Team level.
+At the service level we are completing a leadership development needs assessment and progression of national board collaborative activity aligned to national NHS Scotland Leadership Framework will.
 Agreement of key metrics to measure progression will support these changes.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 30 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 33 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018

-Other Considerations - The Clinical Service Transformation (CST) programme leads on developing advanced practice within the Service, so close working arrangements between Clinical Services Transformation and Workforce Development are required to manage interdependencies.
+Other Considerations - The Clinical Service Transformation (CST) programme leads on developing advanced practice within the Service, and close working arrangements between Clinical Services Transformation and Workforce Development are required and in place to manage interdependencies.